Electone: History

 After Hammond pioneered the electronic organ in the 1930s, other manufacturers began to market their own versions of the instrument.
 By the end of the 1950s, familiar brand names of home organs in addition to Hammond included Conn, Kimball, Lowrey, and others, while companies such as Allen and Rodgers manufactured large electronic organs designed for church and other public settings.

-The Yamaha Electone firstly made as a prototype concept in 1958, named "E-T".
-Then, the Yamaha Electone series finally made its debut in 1959 with the D-1, a home instrument.
+What would later become the Yamaha Electone emerged as a prototype concept in 1958, then named "E-T".
+The Electone series finally made its commercial debut in 1959 with the D-1, a home instrument.
 By 1980, with the market waning sharply, and some manufacturers ceasing production, the Electone line embraced digital technology.
 This allowed Electone's survival as the traditional home electronic organ market dried up.
-The product name "Electone", coined from the word "Electronic" and "Tone", that later it became so popular throughout the whole country that it was mistaken for the common noun of electronic organs in later years.
+The product name "Electone", coined from the word "Electronic" and "Tone", would become so popular in Japan that in later years, it would become a way to refer to electronic organs in general in the country.

+Electones built until 1983 were often similar in specifications to a small theatre organ, with a main flute group analogous to the Tibia Clausa, strings (usually at 8' and 4'), and multiple reeds at 16' and 8' pitches.

+Starting with the D-3, Electones featured theatre organ-style color coding for the tone levers, which followed as: white for flutes and diapasons, red for reeds (brass and woodwinds), yellow for string voices (including piano and guitar), and green for percussion voices.

+Unlike theatre organs however, the tone levers could be gradually made louder, similar to a drawbar organ, and had 4 click positions (one "off" position followed by 3 progressively loud "on" levels), although they could be adjusted between them.

-By the 1980s, many of the most famous names had ceased home production, but the Electone successfully transitioned to the modern world of digital synthesizers, now competing with such new electronic products as Moog Music, Wersi, and later Kurzweil.
+By the 1980s, many of the most famous names had ceased home production, but the Electone had successfully transitioned into the modern world of digital synthesizers.

+The FE, and FX lines introduced in 1983, marked a transition from Theater organ styled instruments, with push buttons being used for selecting sounds, instead of tone levers, which would be carried over to future models and lines afterwards.

+It would come to compete with new products from Moog Music, Wersi, and later Kurzweil.
 Electones were to be found not only in homes, especially in Japan and elsewhere in the East Asia, but also in bands and other solo and group public performances.

 Notable former models

-Yamaha began exporting Electones to the United States, starting with the D-2B in 1967.
+Yamaha began exporting Electones to the United States starting with the D-2B in 1967.